Professional Resource

 5. "How would your partner describe your level of engagement at home?"

-Treatment Approach
+Approach

-Effective treatment for male passivity includes:
+Effective work with male passivity includes:

 Download the Complete Assessment

-This clinical resource is provided by Dr. Hines Inc. For consultation or referrals, contact (918) 212-5330.
+This professional resource is provided by Dr. Hines Inc. For consultation or referrals, contact (918) 212-5330.